innovait-dk/idp_learn/docs/guide/product.md

-# Produktet
+# The Product

-"Innova Developer Platform" er en kombination af to værktøjer:
+The "Innova Developer Platform" is a combination of two tools:

-- **Innova Application Designer** (En addin til Microsoft Visual Studio)
+- **Innova Application Designer** (An add-in for Microsoft Visual Studio)
 - **Innova Frameworks**

 ## Innova Application Designer

-Innova Application Designer (IAD) er et  udviklingsværktøj, der er integreret med Microsoft Visual Studio's miljø.
-Med IAD får udviklere muligheden for at nøje konfigurere de forskellige lag i en applikations arkitektur.
-Efter denne nøje konfiguration bliver det muligt at autogenerere kode direkte i Visual Studio.

-Ved at benytte IAD får udviklere en håndgribelig visuel præsentation af, hvilke arkitekturelementer de ønsker at inkludere i applikationen, som illustreret nedenfor.
+Innova Application Designer (IAD) is a development tool that is integrated with the Microsoft Visual Studio environment.
+With IAD, developers get the opportunity to carefully configure the different layers in an application's architecture.
+After this careful configuration, it becomes possible to auto-generate code directly in Visual Studio.

+By using IAD, developers get a tangible visual presentation of which architectural elements they want to include in the application, as illustrated below.

 ![iad](elements/media/product_2022-05-24-10-00-45.png)

-Dette skærmbillede er et øjebliksbillede direkte fra Visual Studio.
-Bemærk, at "Solution Explorer" er placeret til højre, mens IAD dominerer venstre side.
-Et enkelt dobbeltklik på filen "ApplicationDesigner.iad" fra "Solution Explorer" åbner IAD-interface.

-Den yderste venstre kolonne af IAD fremviser de valgte arkitekturelementer.
-Efter valg af et specifikt arkitekturelement, kan man dykke dybere og tilpasse det.
-Som eksemplificeret, ved valg af "Entity Framework" bliver det muligt at specificere hvilke databasetabeller, der skal integreres i applikationens entitetslag.
-Efter fuldførelse af konfigurationen aktiverer et simpelt klik på "Create code"-knappen autogenereringen af C# kode for hele entitetslaget.
-Denne kode kan derefter ses, og om nødvendigt tilpasses, via solution explorer.

-IAD er konstant i vækst; nye arkitekturelementer tilføjes, og eksisterende elementer opdateres, især når nyere teknologiske rammer, såsom Entity Framework/Entity Core/Entity 6.0, bliver tilgængelige.

-Hvert arkitekturelement indhenter metadata fra underliggende elementer, hvilket letter konfigurationsprocessen.

-### Tilpasning af den genererede kode

-Den genererede kode er designet til at være så fleksibel som muligt.
-Da koden genereres som "partial class", kan udviklere nemt skræddersy koden til en specifik applikations behov.
-Yderligere vejledning kan findes i vores How-To-Guides.
+This screenshot is a snapshot directly from Visual Studio.
+Note that the "Solution Explorer" is located to the right, while IAD dominates the left side.
+A single double-click on the file "ApplicationDesigner.iad" from the "Solution Explorer" opens the IAD interface.

+The far left column of IAD displays the chosen architectural elements.
+After choosing a specific architectural element, you can dive deeper and customize it.
+As exemplified, by choosing "Entity Framework", it becomes possible to specify which database tables should be integrated into the application's entity layer.
+After completing the configuration, a simple click on the "Create code" button activates the auto-generation of C# code for the entire entity layer.
+This code can then be viewed, and if necessary adjusted, via the solution explorer.

+IAD is constantly growing; new architectural elements are added, and existing elements are updated, especially when newer technological frameworks, such as Entity Framework/Entity Core/Entity 6.0, become available.

+Each architectural element retrieves metadata from underlying elements, which facilitates the configuration process.

+### Customization of the generated code

+The generated code is designed to be as flexible as possible.
+Since the code is generated as a "partial class", developers can easily tailor the code to a specific application's needs.
+Further guidance can be found in our How-To Guides.

 ## Innova Framework

-Innova Framework tilbyder en omfattende samling af udviklingsværktøjer og frameworks designet til at udvide og komplementere populære .NET-frameworks.:
+Innova Framework offers a comprehensive collection of development tools and frameworks designed to extend and complement popular .NET frameworks.:

 - [Entity Framework](https://github.com/dotnet/efcore)
 - [Fluentvalidation](https://docs.fluentvalidation.net/en/latest/)